danielharrell/SumLect2015/Lost_Idea_LA.md

 made us forget this idea?
 What if the idea of a liberal art is lost?

-The proposal of my lecture, then, will be that we have lost this idea, and in a double sense.
+The proposal of my lecture will be that we have lost this idea, and in a double sense.
 We have lost it, first, in *an act* of forgetting; and second, in *a state* of forgetting caused by the act.
 In the first sense of